Get the New Year off to a Successful Start with 10 Tips

-Steve Fretzin is the author of “Sales-Free Selling” and the IICLE-published book “The Lawyers Networking Handbook.”
+Steve Fretzin is the author of “Sales-Free Selling” and the IICLE-published book “The Layers Networking Handbook.”
 An expert at legal business development, Fretzin has helped hundreds of attorneys in Chicagoland to dramatically grow their book of business while having a well-balanced life.

 Grow Your Practice